pkdevboxy/features/jvm/ide-integration/README.md

 A convenient model, modeled into our existing IdeaModel.
 Scoped dependencies allows distinction between compilation, runtime, test and “provided” dependencies but does not allows modeling dependencies between components of a single Gradle project inside a single IDEA module.

-BUT IDEA kind of abuse TAPI and figure out a lot of things on his own by inspecting the Project and ignoring most of IdeaModel, [including source directories when importing a Gradle project](https://github.com/JetBrains/intellij-community/blob/e154dbccda96d3f19afff5433109cef9f00a61d0/plugins/gradle/src/org/jetbrains/plugins/gradle/service/project/BaseGradleProjectResolverExtension.java#L285-L285).
+BUT, on import, IDEA kind of abuse TAPI and figures out a lot of things on his own by inspecting the Project, ignoring most of IdeaModel [including source directories](https://github.com/JetBrains/intellij-community/blob/e154dbccda96d3f19afff5433109cef9f00a61d0/plugins/gradle/src/org/jetbrains/plugins/gradle/service/project/BaseGradleProjectResolverExtension.java#L285-L285).

 The spike failed.
 We will need insight from JetBrains before knowing if import is possible without changes in IDEA itself.
-As a fallback we also experimented with mapping the JVM Software Model to generated IDEA files and that was success.
+As a fallback we also experimented with mapping the JVM software model to generated IDEA files and that was a success.

 When TAPI reports several IDEA Modules for the same directory, IDEA present theses Modules to the user so he can choose the one he wants to use.
-In other words, we could provide users with different views of the same Gradle project per variant/component etc.. and thus modeling the software model better.
+In other words, we could provide users with different views of the same Gradle project per variant/component etc.. and thus model the software model better.
 If we fallback to generated IDEA files then we would have to see if IDEA behave in the same way.

 ### Eclipse Spike